techno-tim/techno-tim.github.io/_posts/2024-01-15-homepage-dashboard.md

 Give it a few seconds to start (could take up to 1 min depending on your docker machine)

-you can check by running
+You can check by running:

 ```bash
 docker ps